ECAP5/ECAP5-DWBUART/docs/src/spec/3_requirements.rst

    Any read to the registers shall return 0 while the EN field of UART_CR is deasserted.

+.. requirement:: F_RESET_03

+   Any change to UART_SR shall reset the peripheral.

 .. todo:: Add wishbone requirements

 Serial protocol